SACNet: A Spatially Adaptive Convolution Network for 2D Multi-organ Medical Segmentation: Conclusion

 \section{Conclusion}

 In this study, we focus on the 2D multi-organ medical segmentation task and utilize the knowledge of deformable convolution v3 and multi-object segmentation to optimize our SACNet in three aspects: feature extraction, model architecture, and loss constraint, simultaneously enhancing perception for different segmentation targets.
-Firstly, we propose the Adaptive Receptive Field Module (ARFM), which combines (DCNv3) with a series of customized block-level and architecture-level designs similar to transformers.
-This module can capture the unique features of different organs by adaptively adjusting the receptive field according to various targets.
-Secondly, we utilize ARFM as building blocks to construct the encoder-decoder of SACNet and partially share parameters between the encoder and decoder, making the network wider rather than deeper, thereby achieving a more parameter-efficient and effective framework.
-Lastly, we propose a novel continuity dynamic adjustment loss function, based on t-vMF Dice loss and cross-entropy loss, to better balance easy and complex classes in segmentation.
-Our method is verified on 3D slice datasets from ACDC and Synapse, and the results show that our method provides better accuracy in multi-organ segmentation tasks compared to several existing methods.
+Our method is verified on 3D slice datasets from Synapse, and the results show that our method provides better accuracy in multi-organ segmentation tasks compared to several existing methods.

-However, there are limitations to our work compared to 3D segmentation methods.
-3D segmentation can utilize the complete information from volumetric data, providing higher accuracy, but its computational and memory complexity is also significantly higher.
-In the future, we aspire to extend our method to 3D segmentation tasks to further enhance performance.